Vins2106/shufflejs.xyz/README.md

 # Author: Vincent Saerang
 ```
-website is on developer, wait for next version!
+website is on development, wait for next version!
 ```

 # Open source